 - Dates: Dates are high in fibre and potassium and also contain vitamins and minerals.
 Best to look for and buy "Medjool Dates".

 - Coconut Sugar: Great replacement for white sugar in baking.
 Better than table sugar as it not processed and comes from the sap of the flower from the coconut palm.
 When used sparingly it is a better alternative to white table sugar.

 So there you go, a list of items you can stock your pantry with to prepare healthy and delicious meals!
-If you are unsure of what you can do with these ingredients, do join us for our cooking classes to learn a few recipes to add to your repertoire!
+If you are unsure of what you can do with these ingredients, our nutrition team will be on hand to share a few recipes to add to your repertoire!